 “Spearth” Day combines a celebration of spring and some service work in honor of Earth Day.
 Girls spend the morning working at local service sites or on-campus to plant flowers and clean up after winter.
 In the afternoon, clubs and affinity groups create food stations, games, and activities like tie-dying, in a sort of all-school carnival.
 The day ends with a student-run talent show where girls dance, sing, act, and perform.

 100 Nights is a long-standing Stoneleigh-Burnham tradition that marks the seniors’ last 100 days of school before they graduate and officially become alumnae, or “Owls for Life,” as we like to say.
-During the first part of 100 Nights, the seniors celebrate with teachers, friends, and family during a reception just for them.
-During the second part of the evening, they are officially presented as a class to the whole school community and hear from a delegate of the alumnae association about what it means to become an alumna.
-After this assembly, seniors and alumnae are treated to a special dinner during which the seniors declare individual and class goals for their final 100 days of school.
+Seniors are treated to a special formal dinner with their class dean, the Head of School, and a member of the Alumnae Board.
+In a ceremony following dinner, they are officially presented as a class to the whole school community.
+Following comments from the Alumnae Board, seniors declare individual and class goals for their final 100 days of school.
+The evening ends with a dessert reception where seniors celebrate with teachers, friends, and family.
+This ceremony begins their journey which culminates with commencement and becoming an alumna.